MR-Addict/playground/src/data/posts/implement-markdown.md

 ## 8. Custom Styling and Syntax Highlight

-But there are still some components we cannot replace, such as table.
+But there are still some components we cannot replace, such as the table.
 So we need to style it with `css` manually.
-And we also need to highlight syntax that prism has generated for us.
+And we also need to highlight the syntax that prism has generated for us.

-So we need to import below three css files to above `Markdown.tsx` component like this:
+So we need to import the below three css files to the above `Markdown.tsx` component like this:

 ```ts:components/Markdown/Markdown.tsx
 "use client";